cfengine/documentation/reference/components/cf-agent/bundles-for-agent/packages-in-agent-promises.markdown

 ---
 layout: default
 title: packages in agent promises
-categories: [Bundles for agent,packages in agent promises]
+categories: [Reference, Bundles for agent, packages in agent promises]
 published: true
-alias: Bundles-for-agent-packages-in-agent-promises.html
+alias: reference-bundles-for-agent-packages-in-agent-promises.html
-tags: [Bundles for agent,packages in agent promises]
+tags: [reference, bundles, agent, packages, packages promises, promise types]
 ---

-### `packages` promises in agent
+CFEngine supports a generic approach to integration with native operating support for packaging.
+Package promises allow CFEngine to make promises regarding the state of software packages *conditionally*, given the assumption that a native package manager will perform the actual manipulations.
+Since no agent can make unconditional promises about another, this is the best that can be achieved.

 ```cf3
  vars: